PierreGode/Bjorn/MODERN_WEBAPP_GUIDE.md

 ## 🚀 What's New?

-The Bjorn web interface has been completely modernized with:
+The ragnar web interface has been completely modernized with:

 ### Backend Improvements
 - ✅ **Fast Flask Server** - Replaces slow SimpleHTTPRequestHandler